getify/foi-lang/formalization-work/Foi-Specification.md

 #### §6.3.2 Arms

-The body of a `~<*` handler is a **do-block** (§16): a sequence of statements terminating in a final unwrap expression `:: <expr>`.
-Each perform-event dispatched to this handler fires the do-block; the block's arms match against the event and the matched arm's body handles it -- typically by invoking `ret(v)` to resume the suspended computation with `v` as the perform-site expression's value.
+The body of a `~<*` handler installed over an effect-kind narrowing is a **discrimination block against `eff`**: a sequence of statements that dispatches per perform-event on the bound perform-event object, resumes the perform site via `ret`, or terminates the scope via `Done@`.
+Do-block terminology (Bind/Map lowering, terminal unwrap) does not apply at Effect-handler sites -- monadic-`~<*` (LHS = `PushStream`, `Channel`, or other monadic structure per §6.9, §6.10) has genuine do-block semantics; the Effect-handler form syntactically appropriates the same body grammar but does not perform lowering, and sigils like `::` and `$` are semantically inert at Effect-handler body sites.
+Each perform-event dispatched to this handler fires the body top-to-bottom; the arms inspect the event and the matched arm's body handles it -- typically by invoking `ret(v)` to resume the suspended computation with `v` as the perform-site expression's value.
+Idiomatically, all arms are consolidated in a single dependent match on `eff` at the body's top level; multiple dependent matches would parse and dispatch correctly but there is no reason to split arms across separate matches.

 The handler scope is not per-dispatch: it persists across many dispatches from the same `comp`, terminating only when `comp` completes